learn-co-curriculum/reading-ios-for-loop/README.md

 NSMutableString *grammarQuirk = [[NSMutableString alloc] init];
 ```

-Remember that when creating a mutable type, we can't use the literal syntax directly since it creates immutable `NSString` objects.
+Remember that when creating a mutable string, we can't use the literal string syntax directly since it only creates *immutable* (or "static") `NSString` objects.
 The line above will generate an empty mutable string, which is exactly what we want to start with in this case.

 ### Setting The Counter